Set up a Web Server and Host a Website on Linode

 Other sites, such as WordPress, need a database in addition to a web server.
 This combination is known as a stack.
 WordPress is often used with the extremely popular LAMP stack (Linux, Apache, MariaDB and PHP).
 To install a LAMP stack manually, find the guide for your distribution in our LAMP section.

 If you are using WordPress, another option is to use Docker.
 All of the components needed to run WordPress, along with WordPress itself, are bundled into a container that can be deployed with single command.
+See our WordPress with Docker Compose guide for details.
 Official Docker images are also available for other CMS platforms including Ghost and Joomla.

 Other Site Types